ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 #### Catalog filters

-In catalogs, you can now [configure default filters](https://doc.ibexa.co/en/master/pim/pim_configuration/#catalog-filters) that are always added to a catalog, as well as define filter order and group custom filters.
+In catalogs, you can now [configure default filters](https://doc.ibexa.co/en/master/pim/pim_configuration/#catalog-filters) that are always added to a catalog, define filter order, and group custom filters.
 Built-in filters are also divided into groups now for easier browsing.

 Filtering by the Color attribute is now possible.